 Burning rubber probably isn’t high on your list of things to worry about.
 But perhaps it should be—the environmental and health impacts of burning rubber are particularly worrisome.
 Here’s why.

-In Australia alone, it’s estimated approximately fifty million tyres are thrown away each year—but only 15 per cent of these tyres are handled responsibly.
+It’s estimated approximately fifty million tyres are thrown away each year in Australia alone.
+But yet only 15 per cent of these tyres are handled responsibly.
 Because they take up a lot of space in landfill, it’s common to recycle tyres by setting them on fire.
 Burning also helps process the rubber for other purpose such as manufacturing other rubber products, road construction, or alternative fuel sources.

 Unfortunately, a rubber-based fire can burn continuously for months or even years.
 And the effects on air quality for the surrounding environment makes this a dangerous and irresponsible way to recycle tyres.